jorgehcal/Analytical-Programming-Skills/README.md

 In this repository I provide two humble examples of two distinct tasks, one in R and the other in Python, both of them being modified parts of the bigger project that I am currently working on.
 These two tasks are similar in the sense that they are related to data science problems.
 I briefly explain each of them:

-   - FilterQuestion.R is an R file where I explain in a simple way the problem of recuperating ommited information in dataframes which born from surveys
+   - FilterQuestion.R is an R file where I explain in a simple way the problem of recuperating ommited information in dataframes which born from surveys.

    - Creating an Interactive Graphic with Altair.ipynb is a Jupyter Notebook file where I show how to process the file YourData.xls with Python code to obtain an interactive bar graphic (you may see a photo of it in the repository: Graphic_Healt_Age_Sex.png).
 The file Data_Processing_&Graphic.py